ShiftSoftware/ShiftFrameworkDocs/docs/project-setup/shared-project/dtos.md

 Make sure that if you need to obfesucate a specific ID, you have to apply the hash attribute to that ID in every DTO using it, whether as a primary or foriegn key.

 ## Shift Entity Key And Name
-There are certain features in the Framework that require you to specify a Key and Name property for entities and subsequently their DTOs.
+There are certain features in the Framework that requires you to specify a Key and Name property for entities and DTOs.
+In many places, especially in UI, we need to present the entities in a list (such as select or atuocomplete elements), and in which cases we only need to use two properties: one for the key (value), and the other for the display (text).

 This can be specified using the **``ShiftEntityKeyAndName``** attribute.
+This attribute simply tells which property should be used as key and which should be used as a display name.

+The attribute accepts exactly two parameters: the first parameter is the key (value) and the second is the name (text).
+Here is how you set it:

 ```C# hl_lines="1"
 [ShiftEntityKeyAndName(nameof(ID), nameof(Name))]